20 Creative Photography Hacks for Every Photographer

 14. Make lens flares with a CD or DVD

 This creative photography hack comes straight out of the ’90s.
+And like most other ’90s throwbacks, we still love it.
 Hold a CD in front of your camera so it reflects light back into the lens.
 This is ideal for creating lens flares that seem to move at random.

 15. Tether your camera to your computer

 If you’re trying to shoot in tight spaces, you may not be able to look closely at the viewfinder when you click the shutter.
-Link your camera via Bluetooth or WiFi so you can inspect the images in real time.
+Instead, link your camera via Bluetooth or WiFi so you can inspect the images in real-time.
+This can save you valuable time, and depending on where you’re shooting, studio fees.

 16. Rent from a friend